Skip to content

 Related posts

-A scientist wearing protective clothing, a mask, and safety glasses looks through a microscope in a laboratory setting, with a pen in hand and focused on her research.
+A scientist wearing safety glasses and gloves closely examines samples through a microscope in a laboratory setting, concentrating on her research.

-Research
+Healthcare, Research

 The Synovial Sarcoma Foundation is a registered 501(c)(3) nonprofit organization.
 Tax ID number is 33-4027591.
 Contributions to the Synovial Sarcoma Foundation are tax-deductible to the extent permitted by law.